michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Data_Visualization.md

 #### D3

 D3 is a Javascript Library that is often used to make interactive charts and graphs.
 Libraries are like sets of commands we give to a programming language.
 Javascript is the 3rd web-based programming language.
 It makes the interactive things on websites.
 Javascript alone does a lot, but D3 specializes in making beauitful data-driven graphics.
-There are MANY examples on the [D3 website](https://d3js.org/) and around the internet ([Mike Bostock](https://bl.ocks.org/mbostock), [D3 Wiki](https://github.com/d3/d3/wiki/Gallery), etc.).
+There are MANY examples on the [D3 website](https://d3js.org/) and around the internet ([Mike Bostock](https://bl.ocks.org/mbostock), [Dashing D3](https://www.dashingd3js.com/d3js-axes), [D3 Wiki](https://github.com/d3/d3/wiki/Gallery), etc.).
 In this tutorial, I am going to provide you with an HTML template that you can embed into your HTML page.
 Because it is interactive, we will need to get a local server running on our computers.

 If you didn't download your datasets before, download them [here](https://drive.google.com/drive/folders/0B8IdSWLrkSd3bWx6NnByWGNZUTQ?usp=sharing)